K\"ahler-Einstein metrics on families of Fano varieties: Upper semi-continuity of Monge--Amp ere energies in families

 We consider the algebraic approximation of $u_k$ defined as

 where $(s^m_{i,k})_i$ is an orthonormal basis of $H^0(X_k, m L_k)$ with respect to the hermitian inner product

-{\bf Step 1: a uniform upper bound on the algebraic approximations.} This part aims to prove that for all $\vep > 0$ there exists $m_0$ and $k_0$ such that
+{\bf Step 1: a uniform upper bound on the algebraic approximations.} This part aims to prove that for all $\vep > 0$, there exist $m_0$ and $k_0$ such that

 for any $k \geq k_0$ and $m \geq m_0$.
-We recall a submean inequality of $\CC^2$ positive psh function on an analytic set from \cite[p.~194, Cor.~1]{Chirka_Complex_Analytic_Sets}: if $v$ is a positive $\CC^2$ psh function on an $n$-dimensional analytic set $A$ in $\BC^N$, then
+We recall a submean inequality of $\CC^2$ positive psh functions on an analytic set from \cite[p.~194, Cor.~1]{Chirka_Complex_Analytic_Sets}: if $v$ is a positive $\CC^2$ psh function on an $n$-dimensional analytic set $A$ in $\BC^N$, then

 where $\mult(A,x)$ is the multiplicity of $A$ at $x$ and $c_n$ is a universal constant which only depends on $n$.

 There exists a finite number of trivializing charts $(U_\af)_\af$ of $\CX$ such that \begin{itemize} \item $\pi^{-1}(\bBD_{1/2}) \Subset \cup_{\af} U_\af$; \item $\CL$ is trivial on $U_\af$. \end{itemize} Moreover, without loss of generality, we assume that we have an embedding $j_\af: U_\af \hookrightarrow \BB$ where $\BB$ is the unit ball in $\BC$.
 Let $g_\af$ be a local potential of $\om$ on $U_\af$.
 Fix $\vep > 0$.
 Up to shrinking $U_\af$, one can find a refinement $(V_\af)_\af$ such that \begin{itemize} \item $V_\af$ still forms a cover of $\pi^{-1}(\bBD_{1/2})$; \item $\dist(V_\af, \pl U_\af) = d > 0$ for all $\af$, \end{itemize} and one may also assume that \begin{itemize} \item $\osc_{U_\af} g_\af < \vep/2$ for all $\af$; \item there exists $C_\om \geq 1$ such that $C_{\om}^{-1} \ddc|z|^2 \leq \om \leq C_\om \ddc|z|^2$ on each $U_\af \hookrightarrow \BB$. \end{itemize}